 If your loved one has minimal resources to pay for home care, your first call should be to the local Area Agency on Aging (AAA).
 AAA has a wide array of services and funding available to seniors.
 These services include meals, transportation, personal care, protective services, and nursing home transitions, all of which have some funding from federal, state or local governments.
 These benefits will be explained by AAA after you communicate the needs and personal financial resources of your loved one.

-Originally, a joint federal and state government program that helps pay medical costs for some people with limited incomes and resources.
-In addition to medical costs, it pays for a nursing facility and long term home care costs if eligibility standards are met.
+Originally, this program was a joint federal and state government program that helps pay medical costs for some people with limited incomes and resources.
+In addition to medical costs, it now pays for nursing facilities and long term home care costs if eligibility standards are met.
 Eligibility is based on personal assets and income as determined by your local Pennsylvania County Assistance Office.
-(This year it’s quick available assets of roughly $8000 and monthly income under $2000.)
 Also, AAA will determine if the functional impairment(s) of the recipient meet state standards.
-If the recipient qualifies for Medicaid benefits, the state has a program called “Medicaid Estate Recovery” so that the state can recover long term care costs from the real estate of the recipient who received this Medicaid assistance.
+If the recipient qualifies for Medicaid benefits, the state has a program called "Medicaid Estate Recovery" so that the state can recover long term care costs from the real estate of the recipient who received this Medicaid assistance.
 The state will attach a lien against the property and, upon death of all who live in the home, recover the state’s expenditures for long term care.
 Pennsylvania Medicaid will not pay for costs of living in Assisted Living Facilities or Personal Care Homes.

 Medicare is a federal health insurance program for persons ages 65 and older, certain disabled persons, and anyone who has end-stage renal (kidney) disease.